Coppell-Web-App-Dev/CWAD/README.md

 # CWAD
 Club website.
-Coppell Web App Development
+Coppell Web App Development is a club at Coppell High School.
+We work in a team to create new products and applications.
-Creating Web Applications.